 Many of the most popular mattress brands have a mattress they call their “kids” or “youth” mattress.
 These mattresses oftentimes have thinner profiles, less robust materials, and a weight limit that severely restricts the longevity of the mattress.

-Most children’s mattresses have a weight limit of around 120 pounds.
+Many children’s mattresses have a weight limit of around 120 pounds.
 If you are shopping for an older kid or teen, this means they could very quickly outgrow the mattress.

 As a result, we typically recommend looking for budget-friendly adult mattresses for kids, as those mattresses are made with a more robust design, better materials, and will have much better longevity.